gh0stwizard/staticperl-modules/README.md

 cpan > look My-Module

 # now you are in My-Module directory
-# copy the path file to working directory
+# copy the patch file to working directory
 $ cp /path/to/staticperl-modules/patches/My-Module/patch-001.diff .

 # apply the patch